Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

 The representative results for $n=1/3$ for a sequence of FR and LR Hubbard models on a $6\times 6$ torus (computed with a maximum bond dimension of 10000) are shown in Fig.~\ref{fig:quantum}a-d.
-All the finite-range models discussed in this section are obtained by taking the parameters from Ref.~\cite{mak_xu2020correlated} (i.e. with $\epsilon = 3.9$ and $d/a=10$, see also Table~\ref{table:moiré_parameters} in Appendix~\ref{sec:app_A}) We plot the charge density ($\langle n_i \rangle$) on every lattice site and also show the Fourier transform of the density correlation function, Fig.~\ref{fig:quantum}e-h.
-In agreement with expectations, we find for the NN model with $V_1/t = 21.2$ that the $\sqrt{3} \times \sqrt{3}$ crystal is stable to quantum fluctuations, Fig.~\ref{fig:quantum}a.
-We also note that charge density is sharply localized on the sites of the $\sqrt{3} \times \sqrt{3}$ crystal, c.f.
+All the finite-range models discussed in this section \addt{are obtained by combining the parameters from ref.~\cite{mak_xu2020correlated} and ref.~\cite{Motruk_2023} (i.e. model 3 with $\epsilon = 3.9$ and $d/a=10$, see Table~\ref{table:moiré_parameters}) and then setting all $V_{ij}$ beyond a certain range to zero.
+(Note that when model 3 is truncated to $V_1, V_2,V_3$ it yields model 4.)} We plot the charge density ($\langle n_i \rangle$) on every lattice site and also show the Fourier transform of the density correlation function, Fig.~\ref{fig:quantum}e-h.

+In agreement with expectations, we find \addt{that} for the NN model ($V_1/t = 22.1$) the $\sqrt{3} \times \sqrt{3}$ \addt{triangular crystal seen classically is stable to the introduction of a hopping i.e. quantum effects}, see Fig.~\ref{fig:quantum}a.
+The charge density is sharply localized on the sites of the $\sqrt{3} \times \sqrt{3}$ crystal, c.f.
 Fourier transform in Fig.~\ref{fig:quantum}e, confirming the identification of this charge density wave ground state with that of a GWC.